Hyperbilirubinemia - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

 Our medical malpractice lawyers deal with Hyperbilirubinemia negligence cases.
 If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Hyperbilirubinemia lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+Our Hyperbilirubinemia medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay lawyers legal fees if the case is won and you receive compensation.

 Hyperbilirubinemia - Medical Malpractice

 All newborns have a likelihood of getting some rise in their bilirubin after birth.
 This is because infants are born with more blood in their system than they really need and the body begins to break down the blood products.
 The final product of blood metabolism is bilirubin.
 Excesses of bilirubin make the baby yellow, which is not dangerous in and of itself unless it grows to a high proportion.
 It is the responsibility of the liver to break down the blood products but, because the liver is immature, it can't keep up with the load of blood trying to break down and the result is neonatal hyperbilirubinemia.
 If the rise in bilirubin is severe, the end result is kernicterus, which is a condition in which the brain is affected by the severe bilirubin levels.

 Normal levels of neonatal bilirubin include levels under five mg/dL.
 It is called neonatal hyperbilirubinemia any time the bilirubin is above 5 mg/dL.
 Up to sixty percent of all infants have some degree of neonatal hyperbilirubinemia and appear jaundiced in their eyes or skin at the time of birth.
 It usually goes away by one week of life.
 The infant behaves normally and the infant's disease runs its course.
 In certain situations, there is more blood than the liver is able to handle and the infant gets a more severe case of the disease or the disease progresses to kernicterus.